enlegato/CSCI411-final-project/README.md

 - OpenCV

+after running: sudo apt update

 install OpenCV on linux or wsl with: sudo apt-get install libopencv-dev

 ## use Instructions